 c.
 Any food and beverage tax revenues subject to the tax sharing formula of the Tax Agreement shall be distributed as provided in Section III(B)(3) of the Tax Agreement.

 Article VI.
-Retail Sales Tax
+Retail Sales Tax.

 6.01.
 Definitions.

-a.
-Sale at Retail under this ordinance shall have the same meaning as that term has under the State General Sales Tax Act of 1965, as amended, MCL 205.51 et seq.

-6.02.
+6.01.
 Transactions Excluded from Retail Sales Tax.
 The retail sales tax shall not apply to any transaction that is subject to:

 a.
 The lodging and occupancy tax under Article IV.